China Sourcing Agents

 Samples / prototypes: 100% T/T upfront is standard and reasonable.
 The factory is doing custom work, quantities are low, and you’re establishing the relationship.
 Don’t fight this.

 Large orders ($100k+): Consider L/C, or at minimum split shipments so you’re never paying 70% of a very large order before you’ve seen any of the goods.
+On a $120,000 LoRa gateway order, for example, we split into two shipments with inspection between them.
+Large EV charger or battery-system orders benefit from the same split-shipment discipline, reducing per-shipment exposure to under $70k.

 Currency risk

 Most electronics components are quoted in USD.
 Finished goods are often quoted in USD but manufactured in RMB.
 When RMB appreciates (as it has done generally over time), factory margins compress.
 Factories absorb short-term fluctuations, but a 5%+ move in your negotiating window can change your quoted price.
+For a deeper look at hedging and contract language, see our exchange rate risk guide.

 Lock your price in the PO in USD with language like: “Price is fixed at $X USD per unit regardless of currency fluctuation.”
 Not all factories will accept this, but established ones usually will for order windows of 90 days or less.